Last Updated: October 11, 2022

 What Do Sherry And Port Taste Like?

 Sherry is well known for its nutty flavor, with notes of plum, dried fruit, and chocolate.
-Sweet Sherry is dark, rich, syrupy with up your palate with the intensity of its fortification.
+Sweet Sherry is dark, rich, and syrupy up your palate with the intensity of its fortification.

 Now, Port typically has fruity and citrus flavors, with notes of spice, nuts, and bitter chocolate, depending on its style.
 But vintage Ports have much more adventurous tasting notes of butterscotch, graphite, and almond.